Caruaru Pernambuco, Brazil Travel Guide

 These regulations vary by nationality.
 Proper documentation makes for a smooth arrival and departure.

 Citizens of countries not covered by the visa waiver program apply for a tourist visa (VIVIS).
 This application typically occurs through a Brazilian consulate or embassy in your country of residence.
-The process often includes an online application form, followed by an in-person appointment.
+The process often includes an internet application form, followed by an in-person appointment.

 Your passport should remain valid for at a minimum of six months past your departure date.